mike-sierra/deotp/03_manage.md

         $ mv ~/target/onedir ~/one_direction

 1. Efficiently _mirror_ a set of files.
 It's often hard to use `cp` to reflect a directory structure after it's already been copied.
     This works much better:

         $ mkdir -p onedir/members
         $ mkdir -p ~/target/
         $ rsync -av --delete onedir ~/target

-    When you run that last command more than once, it only copies files to the target that have been _updated_.
+    When you run that last command more than once, it only copies source files to the target that have been _updated_.
 The `--delete` option means any files removed from the `onedir` directory also get deleted from the `target`.

     - _mirror_